particle-iot/docs/src/content/reference/device-os/firmware.md

 You can construct a `Variant` object with a parameter of an explict type to create a variant of that type.

+Do not use the `const char *` or `String` overloads for binary data; they can only be used for UTF-8 encoded strings.

+When passing binary data, use the `Buffer` to avoid decoding issues when the data is not valid UTF-8 strings.
+See [Buffer](/reference/device-os/api/buffer/) for more information.

 ```cpp
 // PROTOTYPES
 Variant();